Error-331/code_tests/docs/bible/links.md

 The Nature of Repentance - April 21 (value of repentance, change mind about sin, change direction from sin to Christ);

 True Justice - April 22 (God is always right in His judgments, God is just);

+No Longer Called Sin - April 23 (repent, warn the sinners, become new creation in Christ);